On the Geometry of Null Cones to Infinity Under Curvature Flux Bounds

 \subsection{Some Extensions and Consequences}

 Recall that throughout this section, we have assumed that \emph{$\mc{N}$ remains a smooth null hypersurface of $(M, g)$ extending to infinity}.
-With a carefully constructed setup, however, one can actually assume a bit less.
-To demonstrate, we suppose only that the null geodesics $\lambda_p$, $p \in \mc{S}$, which generate $\mc{N}$ never intersect each other.
-In particular, we leave open the possibility of null conjugate points forming along some $\lambda_p$.
+With a more carefully constructed setup, however, we can actually assume a bit less.
+In particular, we can show that null conjugate points cannot form along the null geodesics of $\mc{N}$.
+A more precise statement is as follows:

-From local considerations, we know that $\mc{N}$ is smooth on some sufficiently small interval, say, $0 \leq t < \delta$, where $\delta \in (0, 1]$.
-Suppose in addition the initial value assumptions \eqref{eq.phys_ass_init} hold, and suppose the curvature flux assumptions \eqref{eq.phys_ass_flux} hold on the null cone segment $\mc{N}_\delta \simeq [0, \delta) \times \Sph^2$. \footnote{In fact, since we have not eliminated the possibility of conjugate points beyond $\mc{N}_\delta$, the Ricci and curvature coefficients need not be well-defined beyond $\mc{N}_\delta$.} In this case, one can still apply the same analytical process as in the proof of Theorem \ref{thm.nc_renorm} (see Section \ref{sec.proof}) in order to obtain the bounds \eqref{eq.renorm_est}, and hence \eqref{eq.phys_est}, on $\mc{N}_\delta$.